Overview

 While Shea Butter has an SPF rating of about 3-4, it is not a sunscreen replacement.

-Learn more about Sesamum Indicum Seed OilCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Sesamum Indicum Seed OilCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.